Current Charge - Current Roster - Most Recent Report

 - 2010-2011 Legal Research Survey Results and Report (prepared by a four-member subcommittee of the ALL-SIS Legal Research and Sourcebook Committee) -- Gathers data about legal research instruction at law schools across the United States.
 The report describes the process of developing and administering the survey and summarizes the findings in four categories: 1) general overview information; 2) first-year legal research instruction; 3) advance legal research instruction; and 4) other legal research offerings.
 Appendices include copy of the survey question and copy of the distribution letter.
 The report and findings were presented as a Poster Session titled Law Librarians as Educators: A Survey of Our Involvement in Teaching at the 2012 AALL Annual Meeting in Boston, MA.
 See 2012 AALL Conference Program, page 50.

 - 2004 LexisNexis and Westlaw Instruction Survey (by ALL-SIS Relations with Online Vendors Committee) -- Covers how law schools teach LexisNexis and Westlaw, including whether it is taught by vendor representatives or librarians, and how much is taught.

 - 2002 Advanced Legal Research Survey Results -- Covers how advanced legal research is taught (format, credits, by whom, with what technology, etc.).

-- ALL-SIS Legal Research and Sourcebook Committee Chair Handbook 2007
+ALL-SIS Legal Research Committee Materials

 Suggestions -- Do you have a suggestion on how to improve the ALL-SIS Legal Research and Sourcebook Committee web pages - to make things more accessible or user friendly?
 Do you have any ideas for the upcoming annual conference?
 If so, please email the Legal Research and Sourcebook Committee Chair.
 Your suggestions and ideas enable us to make these pages more useful to you.
 Thank you.